 What future do you see for Cerebro Voice?

 Annie: Even though I am off of it now, I hope the project continues.
-One of the big things that needs to happen is to produce a peer-reviewed academic paper, that is important for any new technology.
-Dan has this strong belief that this technology is going to be here within the next five years, so much of the technology that we have these days was like the wild west five years ago, you continue to learn and stick around long enough you are further along.
+One of the big things that needs to happen is to produce a peer-reviewed academic paper.
+That is important for any new technology.
+Dan has this strong belief that this technology is going to be here within the next five years.
+So much of the technology that we have these days was like the wild west five years ago.
+If you continue to learn and stick around long enough you are further along.
 Relating it back to becoming a software engineer, I went back to things I enjoyed as a kid.
 I enjoy building websites, but I ended up going into communications and it took time to come back to it.